forestdb/forestdb.org/models/bkmt-scalar-implicature.md

 for these results.
-The first reason is that as mentioned earlier, the "all" utterance is defined in the literalMeaning function as the state in which all 3 apples are red and that the pragmatic listener would have inferred that the speaker has access to all 3 apples if the latter have said the "all" utterance, hence the pragmatic listener's inferring that the speaker has access to all 3 apples if the latter says the "some" utterance having the lowest probability.
+The first reason is that as mentioned earlier, the "all" utterance is defined in the literalMeaning function as the state in which all 3 apples are red and that the pragmatic listener would have inferred that the speaker has access to all 3 apples if the latter had said the "all" utterance, hence the pragmatic listener's inferring that the speaker has access to all 3 apples if the latter says the "some" utterance having the lowest probability.
 The second reason is that as mentioned in the previous paragraph, the base rate is set